-We do have a preferred version of the page and that’s the one we should be linking to both internally and externally.
-Linking is just one of the signals Google used to help determine rankings.
-But if we are also linking to other versions of the same page, we are watering down our signals and confusing the search engines.
+You should have a preferred version of the page and that’s the one we should be linking to both internally and externally.
+Linking is just one of the signals Google uses to help determine rankings.
+But if you are also linking to other versions of the same page, you are watering down your signals and confusing the search engines.

 Finding your canonical page

 You can use URL Inspection Tool the within Google Search Console to find which page has been chosen as the canonical.
 At this point, you may be surprised to learn that Google could have chosen a different canonical than the one you desired.

 There are varying reasons for this based on signals, such as incoming links to the page, the page’s performance and engagement metrics, and a range of other indexability and ranking considerations.

 You need to find those duplicate pages that have begun multiplying across your site.
 Particularly if your site has been around for a while, then these pages could be creeping up over time.
 You need to find these so you can get a clear picture of just how many duplicates you have so you can take action to address them.

 You can find duplicates by doing a Screaming frog crawl, then go to the “content” tab and select “Exact Duplicates” from the list selector, as shown below.